|

 A Gallery – 1321 S 2100 E; 801-583-4800

-A Gallery/Allen+Alan Fine Art is pleased to present Identities, a major exhibition of new paintings by Brent Godfrey.
+A Gallery/Allen+Alan Fine Art is pleased to present the closing reception for Identities, a major exhibition of new paintings by Brent Godfrey.
 Known for his psychologically charged figurative work and evocative abstractions, Godfrey continues his ongoing explorations of memory, perception, and the fragile construction of self through a body of work that is at once intimate and culturally resonant.

 Alpine Art – 430 E South Temple; 801-355-1155